Kansas City Steak Strips combines steak in a chili sauce/broth mixture with green beans, all served over a bed of cooked rice.Jump to Recipe

 - 14.5 oz french cut green beans

-- Meanwhile, prepare rice according to directions
+- Prepare rice according to directions

-- Serve warm over rice
+- Serve the meat mixture warm over the prepared rice